OregonCS325-2015/cs325-p2/README.txt

 Algo1 Max Subarray:[8, 1, 3, 3, 1, -1, -4, -6, 2, 8, 19] Sum: 34

-As long as you have MSS_Testproblems.txt in the same directory simply  run the file use run > python Project1.cs325.py
+As long as you have MSS_Problems.txt in the same directory simply  run the file use run > python Project1.cs325.py